sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 \end{equation}
 ```
 !!! note
-    We should include ventialtion effects.
+    We should include ventilation effects.

     For non-spherical particles the mass rate of growth
     should be multiplied by a function depending on the particle aspect ratio.